 Take a look at our infographic below for a visual representation of the pH scale as it pertains to personal lubricants and your body.

 The pH of the vagina is on the acidic end of the scale.
 Normal vaginal pH is generally somewhere in the 3.8 to 4.5 range.

 Rectal pH is usually between 7 and 8, however, which is more alkaline in comparison.

-Knowing this, the safest vaginal lubes should have a pH that’s somewhere around 4, while anal lubes should be between 5.5 and 7.
+Knowing this, the safest vaginal lubes and the best lubes for women should have a pH that’s somewhere around 4, while anal lubes should be between 5.5 and 7.